sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 ###  🏅 IntelliJ IDEA
 from JetBrains

 Jut beyond my imagination.
-It also works pefectly without bugs,
+It also worked always pefectly without bugs, while doing complicated logic.

+### Notable mentions
+#### Photoshop
+For being robust, can be used for professional (unlimited image quality) on simple computers at the time.
+Well organisaiton of functions

+#### CoolEdit
+Later: Adobe Audition